On this page you’ll find information about going on an internship abroad with the Erasmus+ Grant.

 1. Get in touch with the EB Career Centre.

-We will check if an extension is possible and agreeable.
-Subsequently, we send an e-mail to you and to the Central Erasmus Office, confirming the new end date.
+We will check if an extension is possible and appropriate for your studies.
+Subsequently, we will send an email to you and to the Central Erasmus Office with a confirmation of the new end date.

 2. Fill in the Learning Agreement During Mobility and have it signed by all three parties (you, your supervisor at your organisation, and the EB Career Centre).